-- 10.4. (a)With the August 15, 2012 beginning of retail services, the University will lease space for UC2B core network equipment to UC2B in Telecommunications Nodes 8 and 9 (Enterprise Works and the Siebel Center), beginning at a rate of \$1,000 per month per Node and for so long as needed for System operation.
+- 10.3.
+On or before January 31, 2013 (the end of the Federal Grant), the University will transfer or license to UC2B, as permitted by law and the funding agencies, the installed infrastructure assets (such as fiber, conduit, splice cases, manholes, and associated electronics) funded by the Federal and State Construction Grants... - 10.4. (a)-With the August 15, 2012 beginning of retail services, the University-UC2B-will lease space for UC2B core network equipment to UC2Bfrom the University-in Telecommunications Nodes 8 and 9 (Enterprise Works and the Siebel Center), beginning at a rate of \$1,000 per month per Node and for so long as needed for System operation.
 University may adjust the rate from time to time to reflect effects of inflation based on the Consumer Price Index.
-UC2Bwill pay electrical power usage and a charge for cooling based on the actual electrical power usage. - (b) UC2B may use one rack for fiber termination, but not electronic equipment, in Node 2 Scott Hall, at no charge so long as needed for System operation. - (c) UC2B personnel will have access to the UC2B spaces in Nodes 2, 8 and 9 twenty-four hours-a-day, every day of the year via proximity cards (prox cards) supplied by the University to UC2B personnel.
+UC2B-UC2B will pay electrical power usage and a charge for cooling based on the actual electrical power usage. - (b) UC2B may usealso have one rack for fiber termination, but not electronic equipment, in Node 2 Scott Hall, at no charge so long as needed for System operation. - (c) UC2B personnel will have access to the UC2B spaces in Nodes 2, 8 and 9 twenty-four hours-a-day, every day of the year via proximity cards (prox cards) supplied by the University to UC2B personnel.
 Charges for the space in Nodes 8 and 9 will start with the August 15, 2012 commencement of UC2B retail services. - 10.5.
-Each Party will enter into 20-year Indefeasible Rights of Use agreements (IRUs) with UC2B for use of specified strands of dark fiber on the seven UC2B rings and five UC2B subrings.
-UC2B will enter into renewable five- year fiber maintenance agreements with the Parties for such regular maintenance expenses as utility locating and fiber repair.
+Each Party UC2B-will enter into 20-year Indefeasible Rights of Use agreements (IRUs) with UC2B for Champaign, Urbana and the University for their private use of specified strands of dark fiber on the seven UC2B rings and five UC2B sub-rings.
+Those IRU agreements will have a term of 20 years.
+UC2B will enter into renewable five- year fiber maintenance agreements with the Parties Champaign, Urbana and the University for such regular maintenance expenses as utility locating and fiber repair.

 - 10.6.
 The University will operate and maintain core network equipment and electronics for two years starting from the August 15, 2012 commencement of UC2B retail operations.
 The core network electronics consist of all UC2B electronics located in University nodes 8 and 9, as well as the electronics located in the 12 neighborhood cabinets.
-Neither the electronics located at customer sites nor the UC2B fiber infrastructure are supported by the University.
+Neither the The electronics located at customer sites norand the UC2B fiber infrastructure are specifically not supported by the University.
 UC2B and the University may contract for support of the core network electronics following the two-year period. - 10.7.
 Construction.
 Whenever this Section 10 refers to UC2B, it shall include the successor NFP referred to in Section 9A or an entity affiliated with the UC2B NFP.